mortzdk/localStorage/README.md

 As per version 2.0, the dependency to `swfobject` has been removed.
 Instead it was decided to implement the flash object creation as a part of the flash solution.

+# Local file:// usage

+In order to use the FlashStorage locally i.e. using the `file:` protocol, one must update the [flash global settings](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager04.html) and add the locations of the local files to the trusted locations.